strimzi/proposals/037-kafka-canary-roadmap.md

 ## Rejected alternatives

-The main alternative would be to stick with golang and Sarama.
+The main alternative would be to stick with Golang and Sarama.
 Doing this means:
 * the feature improvements be blocked, waiting for support to be added for the missing features.
 * the non-technical issues described would remain unaddressed.